huent189/eecs-6320-fairness-ai/README.md

      - AUC on average of all classes and on No finding
 - If we have more time:
     - [ ] Ambiguity (?)

+- Logging stuff needed:
+ - [x] Exact thresholds found for each group
+ - [x] Full FPR metrics
+ - [ ] FDR rate
+ - [x] Log accucary for baseline and SBS
+ - [x] Log everything in the threshold scenario